mozilla-l10n/documentation/src/products/iOS_products/updating_locales.md

 # Updating locales for specific projects

-These are the instructions to update locales on iOS mobile products, currently living within the [Firefox for iOS project](https://github.com/mozilla-l10n/firefoxios-l10n), and in the [Focus for iOS project](https://github.com/mozilla-l10n/focusios-l10n).
+These are the instructions to update locales on iOS mobile products, currently living within the [Firefox for iOS](https://github.com/mozilla-l10n/firefoxios-l10n), and in the [Focus for iOS](https://github.com/mozilla-l10n/focusios-l10n) projects.

 ## Prerequisites to adding a locale